mjziebarth/Cyantities/README.md

 - Use `_val_object` instead of `_val_array` to obtain `NDArray` string representation.
 - Fix `conv` factor not honored when calling `Unit(dec_exp, conv)` constructor.
+- Remove the internal `_val_array` field entirely due to its (apparent?) inability to handle variable dimension.

 ### [0.2.1] - 2024-08-04
 #### Changed